Information for Employers

 Review Eligibility Requirements

-- While we are working virtually, it is your responsibility to confirm that anyone you hire will be physically in California while doing any work.
+Confirm that anyone you hire will be physically in California while doing any work.

 Official Request to Hire

 - Once you complete the Job Assignment Form, first-time Foothill student employees will be emailed the necessary onboarding forms to complete.
-Current and recently-former Foothill student employees will usually have little more to do than possibly signing another Conditions of Employment form.
+Current and recently-former Foothill student employees will usually have little more to do other than possibly signing another Conditions of Employment form.

 - Once the student completes all requirements, you will receive an "authorization to begin work" email and can arrange the details with your student employee.
 Do not allow any student to begin working before you receive that email.